EntTheTree/Webnovel-1/The reincarnation of Esther Nikodemus (draft 1) /All chapters.md

 “Right now?”
 Finn was about to refuse, hadn’t it been Esther who asked.
 “Give me a second”

 What did she want to talk about?
+Did she change her mind?
+That must be it.
 His heart rate rose a bit higher.
 With a light gait, he left his room, listed down the stairs; careful not to wake up his dad, and finally arrived at the front door.

 He grabbed the door handle.
 As the mechanism in the door began to operate, clicking sounds reverberated across the entrance.
+The silhouette was standing there in the door gap.
 Esther was already in front of the door, waiting, smiling.

 Finn couldn’t help but let out a yelp as she had been closer than he thought.

 “Did I scare you?”
-Her crescent moon shaped eyes sparkled.
+Her blue crescent moon shaped eyes sparkled in the darkness.

 “Not really…”